realworldocaml/book/en/lists-and-patterns.md

 - : int = 10
 ```

-But we can also use it for more complicated calculations where the
+This example is particularly simple because the accumulator and the
-accumulator does not necessarily have the same type as the elements of
+list elements are of the same type.
+But `fold` is not limited to such
-the list.
-Here, for example, is how you can use `fold` to reverse a
+cases.
+We can for example use `fold` to reverse a list, in which case
-list.
+the accumulator is itself a list.

 ```ocaml
 # List.fold ~init:[] ~f:(fun list x -> x :: list) [1;2;3;4];;
 - : int list = [4; 3; 2; 1]
 ```

-Let's bring this all together to write a function to compute the
+Let's bring our three functions together to compute the maximum column
-maximum widths for the table.
+widths.

 ```ocaml
 # let max_widths header rows =